armory-io/armory-cli/README.md

 }

 ```
-While in that directory, execute `caddy run` and it will automatically pick up your config, otherwise if you're not in
+While in that directory, execute `caddy run` and it will automatically pick up your configuration, otherwise if you're not in
 the directory use the `--config <locationOfYourConfig>`.
 You should not see any errors.
 Make sure your spring potato app
 is running at `localhost:8080`